 Our planet puts 3.8 billion years of open-source R&D at our fingertips.
 It is abundant with priceless patents, the most advanced algorithms, and the most skilled architects, engineers, green chemists and systems designers.

 We often overlook our most promising–and arguably only–solution for survival and regenerative development, amidst the most pressing challenges to ever face a human generation.
-The cost equivalent of humans replicating nature’s open-source R&D–offering 3.8 billion years of innovation and free patents, and over USD100 trillion in free ecosystem services, is incomparable.
+The cost equivalent of humans replicating nature’s open-source R&D–offering 3.8 billion years of innovation and free patents, and an estimated USD 125 trillion in free ecosystem services, is incomparable.

-The time has come for us to enhance cooperation between us and the rest of the natural world through Public-Planet Partnerships.
+The time has come for us to enhance cooperation with the rest of the natural world through Public-Planet Partnerships.

-The Public-Planet Partnership framework is a problem-solving approach consisting of a set of tools and values that enables the Public to form mutually beneficial partnerships with the Planet.
+The Public-Planet Partnerships framework is a Nature Based Solutions problem-solving approach, consisting of a set of tools and values that enables the Public to form mutually beneficial partnerships with the Planet.

-Using the PPP framework unlocks new possibilities for the Public—business, public servants, changemakers, innovators, and scientists—to leverage the extraordinary and abundant innovations, solutions, systems and eco-system services that natural capital has to offer.
+Using the PPP framework unlocks new possibilities for the Public—which includes businesses, public servants, changemakers, innovators, and scientists—to leverage the extraordinary and abundant innovations, solutions, systems and ecosystem services that natural capital has to offer.

-Just like a traditional public-private partnership, a PPP is rooted in fundamental principles of equity and mutual benefit: Are we building win-win partnerships with both human society and the rest of the Planet?
+Just like a traditional public-private partnership, a PPP is rooted in fundamental principles of equity and mutual benefit: are we building win-win partnerships between human societies and the rest of the Planet?